farosaves/faro/notes/Extension page.md

-About your data:
+ℹ About your data:
-When installing you can read: "it can read and change all your data on all websites" It means that you can use it to potentially save all your data The only information that ever gets uploaded is:
+When installing you can read: "it can read and change all your data on all websites" The only information that ever gets uploaded (when signed in):
 * When you use it to save:
 	* Open page address
-	* Saved highlight/quote - visible in the sidebar
+	* Saved highlight/quote - what's visible in the sidebar
 	* Timestamp
+The extension also keeps track the currently open tab for each window - to update the sidebar as you navigate - but doesn't save or upload that data.